ASA renews commitment to combat healthcare worker harassment

 Data shows that harassment rates in anesthesiology are equal to, if not higher than, other physician specialties, according to a Nov.
 13 press release.

-Harassment from patients can lead to a decline in anesthesia care team performance, adverse safety consequences including poor information sharing, compromised decision-making, diagnostic error and burnout.
+Harassment, whether from patients or healthcare professionals, can lead to a decline in anesthesia care team performance, adverse safety consequences including poor information sharing, compromised decision-making, diagnostic error and burnout.

 The ASA listed a number of recommendations for organizations to follow to combat workplace harassment.
 Among them are the following: